liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/DLS.rst

    Solves :math:`Ax = b` using LU factorization resulting from :c:func:`BandGBTRF()`.

+.. c:function:: int BandMatvec(DlsMat A, realtype* x, realtype* y)

+   Computes the product :math:`y = Ax`, where it is assumed that :math:`x` and :math:`y` have length equal to the number of rows in the square band matrix :math:`A`.

 The following functions for small band matrices are available in the